Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Potential, Obstacles, Navigation Functions

+It was established that $\varphi_k(x)$ is a navigation function when $k$ is sufficiently large under some restrictions on the shape of the obstacles, the potential function, and position of the goal \citep{filippidis2012navigation, paternain2018navigation}.

-The operative phrase in the previous sentence is ``under some restrictions.''
-The potential $\varphi_k(x)$ in \eqref{equ:nav_fun} is not always a valid navigation function because for some geometries it can have several local minima as critical points.
-For the case of a quadratic potential and ellipsoidal obstacles that we consider here $\varphi_k(x)$ is known to be a valid potential when \cite[Theorem 3]{paternain2018navigation}
+\blue{Namely,} $\varphi_k(x)$ in \eqref{equ:nav_fun} is not always a valid navigation function because for some geometries it can have several local minima as critical points \blue{for all $k>0$}.
+For the case of a quadratic potential and ellipsoidal obstacles that we consider here, a sufficient condition for $\varphi_k(x)$ to be a valid potential is when \citep[Theorem 3]{paternain2018navigation}